Amos47/2400/Chapter 1.md

 This section is lengthy (or at least lengthier that you might think is necessary from this end of the argument), but with good reason.
 We need to carefully consider the myriad differences between the Big Four of data, information, knowledge and wisdom.
 We need also to examine their intricate and intimate interrelationships in order to understand what Information Systems (or the broader term that I prefer - *Information and Communication Technology*) really is and what impact it has on our private and public lives.
 Let's get at it.

-Let's first deal with a potential controvercy.
-You might have heard (more likely you will hear) this heirarchy referred to as the Data, Information, Knowledge and *Wisdom* heirarchy.
-There are problems with this particular characterisation so instead, we describe the Data, Information and Knowledge heirarchy here.
+Let's first deal with a potential controversy.
+You might have heard (more likely you will hear) this hierarchy referred to as the Data, Information, Knowledge and *Wisdom* hierarchy.
+There are problems with this particular characterisation so instead, we describe the Data, Information and Knowledge hierarchy here.

 [[Interested?] ](https://hbr.org/2010/02/data-is-to-info-as-info-is-not)

 First, let's carefully define what each means in its own right.
-We can then examine the hierarchy that evolves when discussing the BIg Three in the context of decision making.
+We can then examine the hierarchy that evolves when discussing the Big Three in the context of decision making.
 Oh yes, and _context_ will be critical too.

 ####Data